 The safety team has a thorough understanding of regulatory requirements pertaining to the safety of any clinical trial.

 When patients are enrolled in a clinical trial, they may experience an adverse event.
 Clinical sites, sponsors and CROs are required to meet strict adverse event reporting requirements.
 Adverse event reporting requirements can vary by country.

 A safety team member has a clear understanding of regulatory requirements and helps ensure safety compliance.

 A safety monitor champions all safety aspects of a clinical trial such as adverse events, clinical trial procedure risks, and device/ drug risks.

 When a patient participates in a clinical trial, he or she may experience adverse events, also known as AEs.
 These AEs are reviewed by the safety team.

 In some cases, there may be unexpected serious adverse events (SAEs) that may impact patient safety.
 When such events occur, the safety team evaluates and communicates the adverse event information with stakeholders such as clinical trial sites, patients, and regulatory agencies.

-Manages Clinical Events and Data Monitoring Committees
+Manages Clinical Events Committee (CEC) and Data Monitoring Committee (DMC)

 When patients experience AEs, the clinical sites reports the AEs to the trial sponsor or CRO.
 The safety team reviews reported AEs and collects relevant medical records.

-A subset of these AEs and the corresponding relevant medical records are sent to an physician committee, known as the Clinical Events Committee (CEC).
+A subset of these AEs and the corresponding relevant medical records are sent to a physician committee, known as the Clinical Events Committee (CEC).
 The safety team manages the selection and operation of a CEC.